 |Northern Raccoon||Procyon lotor||Vagrant||Vagrant into the NWT: Only one individual was reported from Fort Smith in 20031.
 The nearest population is near Fort McMurray, AB.|

 Source: Information from the NWT General Status Ranking Program and as referenced.

-Detecting true range extensions can be difficult for less studied species.
+Detecting true range extensions can be difficult for less-studied species.
 For example, three species of bats (long-legged myotis, eastern red bad, and big brown bat) were discovered in the NWT in 2006, but because there had been very few studies on NWT bats prior to that year, it is not known whether these were new range extensions or the species had been present before but not noted.

-As people report species of mammals that they have rarely seen, or never seen before, the knowledge on NWT mammals and their distribution is increasing.
+As people report species of mammals that they have rarely been seen or never seen before, the knowledge on NWT mammals and their distribution is increasing.
 Overall, it appears that some species are seen further north than before.
 This slow movement northward is not occurring at a constant rate.
 Some years more observations of range expansions are reported than in other years.
 This may be due to a variety of reasons such as milder winters, hot summers, and increased reporting.
 Vagrancy, where animals are seen a long distance from where they normally occur, is normal in mammals.
 Individuals, especially young ones, will try new territories and explore new habitats, and can travel further than expected.
 It remains difficult to detect when there is an increase in vagrancy and when populations are established in a new area, hence to detect a range extension.
-ENR personnel and interested community members in the North have a great role to play in monitoring range extensions by recording and reporting details on animals that are “out of place”.
+ENR staff and interested community members in the North have a great role to play in monitoring range extensions by recording and reporting details on animals that are “out of place.”

 Find out more

 - Find out about vagrant birds from the NWT/Nunavut Bird Checklist Survey